SeanESCA/BathHack2024/README.md

 # Bath Hack 2024 - Extended Kalman Filter

 For Bath Hack 2024, my team aimed to build a robotic arm and control it using hand gestures.
 To detect these gestures, we attached an [inertial measurement unit (IMU)](https://www.jouav.com/blog/inertial-measurement-unit.html) to a glove.
-I was tasked with learning from scratch how to implement an extended Kalman filter to fuse the data from the accelerometers and gyroscopes in the IMU.
+I was tasked with implementing an extended Kalman filter to fuse the data from the accelerometers and gyroscopes in the IMU.
+This repository showcases my efforts to learn how do this from scratch in those 24 hours.

 ## References